-Start it up on low and progressively work your way to medium.
+Step 2: Start it up on low and progressively work your way to medium.
 Whisk until you can’t identify any little bits of molasses anymore, for me it took about three minutes.

 Don’t you just want to eat it with a spoon?
 Well, you probably shouldn’t.
 Instead put it in an airtight container and save it for tomorrow, when I’ll show you how to make THE BEST CHOCOLATE CHIP COOKIES EVER!!!

 Here’s a comparison shot so you can see how delicious my brown sugar looks and how gross the lump of store bought brown sugar looks:

-When I finished this little experiment and showed my husband, he asked, ‘does it taste like brown sugar?’
-I responded with, ‘It tastes like molasses mixed with sugar.’
+When I finished this little experiment and showed my husband, he asked, “Does it taste like brown sugar?”
+I responded with, “It tastes like molasses mixed with sugar.”
 I guess I’ve never straight up eaten a chunk of brown sugar before.
 Now I can’t say that anymore.